 When autumn begins in the northern hemisphere, people often decorate their businesses and homes to get ready for Halloween.
-The National Retail Federation says Americans will spend a whopping $3.2 billion on Halloween decorations this year, so as you can imagine (or as you may have seen in your own neighborhood) these decorations can be quite elaborate.
+In 2021, the National Retail Federation said Americans would spend a whopping $3.2 billion on Halloween decorations that year, so as you can imagine (or as you may have seen in your own neighborhood) these decorations can be quite elaborate.
 You often see mummies, witches, skeletons, spiders, jack-o-lanterns, black cats, cobwebs, ghosts, and tombstones.
 Or are they headstones?
 Or gravestones?
 Is there a difference?
 Does it even matter?

 The words tombstone and gravestone used to refer to large stone slabs that served as a lid for a tomb or covering for a grave.
 They might have had engravings on them, but their purpose was to secure a deceased body in a tomb or in the ground.
 “Gravestone” is the older word, being used from the late 1300s, and “tombstone” is from the mid-1500s.
 A headstone, as the word implies, referred to a grave marker placed at the head of a grave.
 It’s the newest of the three words, arising in 1676, according to the Oxford English Dictionary.